rk1a/ai-safety-gridworlds/MultiAgentSafetyHackathon.md

 ### Future enhancements to the multi-agent framework

-Having discussed the current functionalities, let's look at the areas that are slated for future development:
+Having listed the current functionalities, let's look at the areas that are slated for future development:

   * Finishing implementation of the Firemaker scenario environment.
   * Finishing Zoo AEC wrapper.